apache/maven/maven-core-it/README.txt

 it0064: Test the use of a mojo that uses setters instead of private fields
         for the population of configuration values.

+it0065: Test that the basedir of the parent is set correctly.

 -------------------------------------------------------------------------------

 - generated sources